-Rank the object's speed at the lettered times.

-Largest 1 2 3 4 5

-Smallest

-The ranking cannot be determined based on the

-information provided.

-Rank the angle between the object's velocity and the x-axis at

-the lettered times, measuring all angles counterclockwise from +x.
+Rank the angle between the object's velocity and the x-axis at the lettered times, measuring all angles counterclockwise from +x.
 (Thus, the +y axis is at 900.)

-Largest 1 2 3 4 5

-Smallest

-The ranking cannot be determined based on the

-information provided.

 An object's motion is represented by the position vs. time graph below.
 Both the x- and y-position components are indicated on the graph.